Ferreirinha agent confirms São Paulo's interest, but sees difficult business

-Pablo Bueno, manager of Ferreirinha, confirmed the interest of the São Paulo by the player this Monday.
-The agent, however, preferred not to take the reins of the negotiations, suggesting that the tricolor board contact the Guild.
+Pablo Bueno, manager of Ferreirinha, confirmed São Paulo’s interest in the player this Monday.
+The agent, however, preferred not to take the reins of the negotiations, suggesting that the tricolor board contact Grêmio directly.

 “I was looking for people from São Paulo, but I always say that anyone who is interested in Ferreira has to talk to Grêmio’s management.
 If they understand that it is better to sell Ferreira, then we will start negotiating our share.
-When there’s a demand, I always ask them to talk to Grêmio’s directors first,” said Pablo Bueno in an interview with journalist Jorge Nicola’s channel.
+When there’s a demand, I always ask them to talk to Grêmio’s directors first”, said Pablo Bueno in an interview on Jorge Nicola’s channel.

 Ferreirinha’s penalty for termination is 8 million euros (R$ 50.9 million), an amount completely out of the reality of São Paulo.
 Although it has been relegated, Grêmio is not going through a serious financial crisis, nor does it owe its athletes a salary.
 Therefore, the trend is that the Tricolor from Rio Grande do Sul does not yield one of its main athletes to the Tricolor from São Paulo.